-His first studio album,"We Wonder", was released in 2018.
-It received four Detroit Music Award nominations.
-Additionally, Phil Maq of WHFR 89.3FM named it in his top 100 albums of 2019.
+His first studio album,"We Wonder", was released in 2018, receiving four Detroit Music Award nominations.
+Additionally, Phil Maq of WHFR 89.3FM named it 2019 Best Folk Album and in his top 100 albums.

 Why Psychosongs?
-Turns out there are a lot of Mike Wards creating music.
+Turns out there are many Mike Ward's creating music.
 His nickname, PsychoWard, provided an answer.
 (If you’ve seen him dance or play hockey, you’ll get it).
 So Mike Ward: Psychosongs became the label.

 Mike performs various venues throughout Michigan and beyond.

-He has also been featured on Folk Music Notebook Shelter in Place Showcase, The Detroit Songwriter Dispatch, The Happeneers Livestream, WHFR 89.3FM with Scott Boatright, Ron Leary’s Travelling Salesman Hour on CJAM 99.1, Stratton Setlist Podcast from Grove Studios, Brother Stone on SolidStateRadio.net and WNMC 90.7 Traverse City on Will Thomas' Local Motion.
+He has also been featured on Ron Olesko's Folk Music Notebook Shelter in Place Showcase, WYCE Local Spins, The Detroit Songwriter Dispatch, The Happeneers Livestream, Easy Lee WXTF-LP 97.9fm, Ron Leary’s Travelling Salesman Hour on CJAM 99.1, Stratton Setlist Podcast from Grove Studios, and WNMC 90.7 Traverse City on Will Thomas' Local Motion.